What are the best gun vests for CCW?

 Big, warm pockets

-The handwarmer pockets are large enough to fit a phone, camera, sunglasses, checkbook-sized wallet, keys, and a couple granola bars if you’re inclined.
+The handwarmer pockets are large enough to fit a phone, camera, sunglasses, checkbook-sized wallet, keys, and a couple of granola bars if you’re inclined.
 Only the Rothco vest had more pocket space.

 Holsters are more like big pockets